eshinhw/quant-portfolio-visualizer/README.md

 # PyQuant

-Welcome to PyQuant! :)

-PyQuant is a Command Line Interface (CLI) based investing portfolio management program developed with Questrade API.

-Using Questrade API, PyQuant retrieves account information and financial data to:
+PyQuant is an investing portfolio management tool with Command Line Interface (CLI).
+PyQuant works with Questrade API to retrieve account information and financial data to:

 - provide account status summary
 - generate portfolio performance matrices
-- offer strategy rebalancing feature
+- perform portfolio rebalancing

-Users can quickly access to their account information and portfolios once they get access code from Questrade.

 ## Purpose

-PyQuant implements historically proven asset allocation strategies to provide optimal portfoloio management by removing emotional human errors and following rule-based investing philosophy.
+The main purpose behind PyQuant is to implement historically-proven asset allocation strategies to provide optimal portfoloio management and remove human errors by following rule-based investing philosophy.

 ## Data Sources <a name="data-sources"></a>